edwardGunawan/Notes/cse134BrulesNlaws.md

     * Usability depends on the type of site as well as the user’s familiarity with it
     * Usability and user satisfaction are directly related
     * Web browsers do not user sites, people do
-    * Users try to maximize gain and minimize work (the lazy person rule)
+    * Users try to maximize gain and minimize work (the lazy person rule 80/20 Pareto Principle)
     * Recognition is easier than recall, so don’t force users to memorize information
     * The amount of time a user will wait is proportional to the expected payoff
     * Time matters more to a user than bytes delivered (unless user is paying by the byte)